grimme-lab/xtb_docs/source/CENSO_docs/censorc.rst

       - normal
       - crude, sloppy, loose, lax, normal, tight, vtight, extreme
     * - run
-      - when using the command line interface, it tells CENSO wether to run this part or not.
+      - when using the command line interface, it tells CENSO whether to run this part or not.
       - True
       - True, False
     * - template
-      - wether to use a user defined template for this step.
+      - whether to use a user defined template for this step.
       - False
       - True, False
     * - macrocycles
-      - wether to use macrocycle optimization (True) or not.
+      - whether to use macrocycle optimization (True) or not.
       - True
       - True, False
     * - crestcheck
-      - wether to use CREST every macrocycle to check the ensemble for rotamers or not.
+      - whether to use CREST every macrocycle to check the ensemble for rotamers or not.
       - False
       - True, False
     * - constrain
-      - wether to use ``xtb`` constraints for the geometry optimization or not.
+      - whether to use ``xtb`` constraints for the geometry optimization or not.
 The constraints should be provided as a file ``constraints.xtb`` in the working directory.
       - False
       - True, False